alanpich/slender/_content/modules/module-path-resolver.md

 ### Namespace Resolver
 If all file paths are searched and the module is still not found, it is handed over to the Namespace Resolver to track down.
-This resolver treats the module name as a PHP namespace, and attempts to track the module down using a special class within the namespace.
+This resolver treats the module name as a PHP namespace, and attempts to find the module using a special class within the namespace.

 The resolver checks for the existence of a class `NAMESPACE\SlenderModule`.
 If the class exists, and implements `Slender\Core\ModulePathProviderInterface` then the corresponding `::getModulePath()`